AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 Logic groups may seem daunting - here are some best practices on how to use them:

 **Logic Group or Hit/Visit container?**
-If you want to group sequential checkpoints, then your “container” is Logic Group.
+If you want to group sequential checkpoints, then your "container" is Logic Group.
 However, if those sequential checkpoints must occur within a single hit or visit scope, then a 'hit' or a 'visit' containers are required.
 (Of course, 'hit' does not make sense for a group of sequential checkpoints, when one hit may credit no more than one checkpoint).

 **Do Logic Groups simplify building sequential segments?**
 Yes, they can.
 Let's assume you are trying to answer this question: **Did a visitor see page B, or page C, or page D after page A?**